-I have written a number of entries about the Japanese sword and Japanese idioms, which has gained much more response than I had imagined.
-For this edition, I would like to take things a little broader, focusing not only on the sword but on the “samurai” as we explore more idiomatic expressions.
-Some of these are still used in everyday conversation, whereas some have become archaic, but they all artfully express the samurai or the bushi way of life.
+We have written a number of entries about how the katana appears in many Japanese idioms, these gained gained a great response from our readers.
+Therefore, we decided to take things a little broader, focusing not only on the sword but on the “samurai” as we explore more idiomatic expressions.
+Some of these are still used in everyday conversation, whereas some have become archaic, but they all artfully express the samurai’s attitude and way of life.

-Hana wa sakura-gi hito wa bushi (Cherry-blossoms are to flowers what bushi are to men)
+Hana wa sakura-gi hito wa bushi.Cherry-blossoms are to flowers as bushi are to men.

-Among flowers cherry blossoms are the most beautiful, and among men bushi are the best.
-This expression captures how cherry blossoms bloom and fall quickly, and how bushi also meet their death courageously.
+Among Japan’s flowers the sakura cherry blossoms are regarded as the most beautiful.
+Whilst amongst men, warriors are considered the noblest (outside of the Imperial Family of course!).
+This expression captures how cherry blossoms bloom and fall quickly, and how bushi also meet their deaths courageously.
 A samurai of the Nabeshima clan named Jocho Yamamoto wrote in his famous literary work Hagakure: “The way of the samurai is found in his death”.
 This reflects the aesthetics of death held at the time.

-Hara ga hette wa ikusa wa dekinu (Can’t fight a battle while hungry)
+Hara ga hette wa ikusa wa dekinaku.Can’t fight a battle while hungry.

-The meaning is quite literal – if you are hungry you cannot do your best in whatever you are doing.
-Often someone would bring a gift of food to someone before an important event with these words.
+The meaning of this saying is quite literal – if you are hungry you cannot do your best in whatever you are doing.
+Often, someone would bring a gift of food to someone before an important event with these words.

 A warrior who is fleeing after losing in battle fears even the silver grass blowing in the wind.
-This is used for someone who is so suspicious that he will “jump at shadows”.
+This is used to describe someone who is so suspicious that they will “jump at shadows”.
 A similar expression in Japan is “Yurei no shotai mitari kare-obana” (The ghost turned out to be silver grass).

-Even if a samurai cannot eat, he would use a toothpick as though he has eaten, so not to let others know that he is hungry.
-This has developed into the present meaning of living with honor despite poverty.
+Even if a samurai cannot eat, he will use a toothpick as though he has eaten, so as not to let others know that he is hungry.
+This has developed into the present meaning of living with honor, despite poverty.
 Occasionally this is used to ridicule those showing “fake stoicism”.

-A go is an old unit measuring about 180 ml, and it was used as payment toward samurai.
+A go is an old measurement referring to about 180 ml, and it was used as a shorthand referral to payment toward samurai (in the form of sake).
 Even if a samurai only received 1 go, he is still a samurai.
-It is used even today to express that men should still hold pride and honor as men, in a similar way to the previous “bushi wa kuwanedo taka-yoji”.
+It is used, even today, to express that you should still hold pride and honor dearly no matter your circumstances It is similar, in a way, to the previous “bushi wa kuwanedo taka-yoji”.

 From these examples we can see that the samurai aesthetics placed a lot of value in honorable living.
-Living with honor, rather than simply for profit, may be just as important to us living in our present time.
+Living with honor, rather than simply for profit, may prove to be just as important to our lives today.